 The Fine Print: Please note that Lodro will only be accepting a limited number of participants into the teacher training this year so we recommend applying early.
 Full participation in the program is necessary in order to graduate.
 Given the limited number of seats, no refunds are offered once the program has begun.
 This program is intended for those who do not have access to an in-person teacher training program (if you live in NYC, Lodro recommends you apply to the training at the meditation studios he co-founded, MNDFL).

 Q: What’s the difference between the teacher training and the five month Buddhist immersion?

-A: The key difference is Section 3: the small group work where you receive additional teachings from Lodro on how to teach and practice giving instruction and receiving feedback from your fellow participants.
+A: The key difference is this additional section: the small group work where you receive additional teachings from Lodro on how to teach and practice giving instruction and receiving feedback from your fellow participants.
 If you opt to do the five month Buddhist immersion you still get to participate in the online community, receive 20 dharma talk videos over five months, meet with Lodro one-on-one during that time and get guided meditation recordings

 Q: Well, I’m in.
 But the finances are tricky.
 Can I pay over time?